ameeno/nodejs-mongo-api/ansible-deployment/README.md

 ## Intial setup & requirements

-Due to differences in different cloud providers api`s and for additional flexibility, You should create your VM/Servers from the cloud providers web gui or cli with credentials.
+Due to differences in different cloud providers api's and for additional flexibility, You should create your VM/Servers from the cloud providers web gui or cli with credentials.
-Please ensure you use a modern Ubuntu OS and put your SSH public key in the Authorized key`s of each machine (Setup varies for each provider).
+Please ensure you use a modern Ubuntu OS and put your SSH public key in the Authorized key's of each machine (Setup varies for each provider).

 You can spread your nodes accross regions.